agg1/tinycms/content/tos-manual.md

 - static linking
 - Including all required development utilities across all relevant test-vectors to remain self-hosting

+With linux-2.4 some components had to be backtracked and bisected for compatibility accross 20years with sources salvaged from [various archives](src.html#code-diverse.md).

 For compliance with acceptance criteria and extended portability ~500 ebuilds were forked and kept in maintenance.
-Syncing against available portage tree was re-confirmed up until latest ~testing branch Feb/2025 with the forked portage tree containing hundreds of patches at [tinyfront/gitweb](src.html).
+Syncing against available portage tree was re-confirmed up until latest ~testing branch Feb/2025 with the forked portage tree containing hundreds of patches at [tinyfront/gitweb](src.html#gitweb.md).

 Various additional features are: